Invariant Representation Learning for Infant Pose Estimation with Small Data: Introduction

 \item Achieving two invariant representation learning goals simultaneously.
 In the FiDIP network, there exist two transfer learning tasks: (1) from adult pose domain into the infant pose domain, and (2) from synthetic image domain into the real image domain.
 We fine-tune the pose estimation network by constraining that to extract features with common domain knowledge between synthetic and real data.

-\item Extensive experiments on the evaluation of each proposed component of FiDIP test on real infant pose images, which show that our method provides consistent performance improvement when applied on the existing state-of-the-art (SOTA) human pose estimation models with both complex and light-weight pose predictors.
+\item Extensive experiments on the evaluation of each proposed component of FiDIP tested on real infant pose images, which shows that our method provides consistent performance improvement when applied on the existing state-of-the-art (SOTA) human pose estimation models with both complex and light-weight pose predictor backbones.
 This allows the implementation of FiDIP on embedded systems (e.g. baby monitors) for long-term as well as real-time pose monitoring of infants. \end{itemize}